zsahmed/dialogflow_cloudfunction/README.md

 `I feel sick in Hong Kong.`

-## DialogFlow Entities
+## Dialogflow Entities

 Entities are Dialogflow's mechanism for identifying and extracting useful data from natural language inputs.
-DialogFlow comes pre-built with several system Entities such as `geo-country` or `geo-city` that can be utilized out of the box.
+Dialogflow comes pre-built with several system Entities such as `geo-country` or `geo-city` that can be utilized out of the box.
 In addition to those pre-built Entities **eVect** relies on the following custom trained Entities:

 `@Disease`